Time To Go Through The Wringer Again! Pass Through the Straw Ring at the Kabasan Jinja Shrine (Sun. June 28th)

 There are actually 3 shrines called kaba-San Jinja at present.
 The first one you come to after turning off the main road also has a ring set up,but there is no special ceremony(this shrine should also be visited if you make the trip to Mt Kaba.The Shrine I am discussing in the present article is a little further up the road,just next to the small Tobbaco Shrine.It CANT be missed as it is big, red and gaudy.
 In fact I cant recall having seen such a shrine in Japan.
 The decorative motifs are much more reminiscent of Singapore, a mix of Indian and Chinese.
 The ring itself also suggests that this custom might have Pacific island origins.

 Mt.
 Kaba itself is well worth a visit anytime, for its nature, shrines and for its historical significance.
-You might not associate Ibaraki with political radicalism, but in fact, this region has long been associated with violent HOT-HEADS going all the way back to the rebel Taira no Masakado, the man who ruled this very area for 2 years as a virtually independent domain before being captured and beheaded in the late 10th century.
+You might not associate Ibaraki with political radicalism, but in fact, this region has long been associated with violent HOT-HEADS, going all the way back to the rebel Taira no Masakado, the man who tried to take control of this area and create an independent kingdom before being captured and beheaded in the late 10th century.
 Almost a thousand years later, in 1884, revolutionary activists inspired by the assassination of the Russian Tsar conceived a plan to strike at Japanese politicians and business leaders with home-made bombs.
 Their plan to set off bombs at a meeting in Utsunomiya in Tochigi was discovered and the plotters headed for the hills.
 In this case they fled to Mt Kaba.
 Battles ensued with a number of casualties on both sides.

 If you have no time for chinowa kuguri this weekend, you will have a second chance, right here in Tsukuba, at the end of next month.
 See my Alien Times article: The Ancient Rite Of Chinowa-Kuguri at Tsukuba’s Hie Shrine.

-If you are travelling around Japan this summer and visit some shrines, it is very likely that you will see these rings of straw set up on the path leading to the main hall.
+If you travel around Japan in the summer and visit some shrines, it is very likely that you will see these rings of straw set up on the path leading to the main hall.
 Now you will know what they are, and what they are for.
-Remember, the ring gives six whole months of protection, so why not go through it?